Home Semiconductor & Electronics Electronic Manufacturing Services Market Size And Share | Industry Report by 2033

 • For instance, Intel’s plans to build multiple semiconductor fabrication plants in Arizona and Ohio reflect the growing emphasis on strengthening the domestic supply chain for EMS production.

-• United States: The U.S. government fueled $50 billion of money through the CHIPS Act to bolster local semiconductor capacity to decrease reliance on offshore suppliers and enhance national security.
+The U.S. government fueled $50 billion of money through the CHIPS Act to bolster local semiconductor capacity to decrease reliance on offshore suppliers and enhance national security.
 That massive spending will probably help players like Jabil and Celestica as EMS providers, enabling them to ramp up additional capacity to meet the growing demand for components.

-• Germany: Germany is looking at high-end automotive continuous-length EMS solutions via its excellent automotive industry and engineering potential.
+Germany is looking at high-end automotive continuous-length EMS solutions via its excellent automotive industry and engineering potential.
 The country's focus on high-accuracy and high-quality manufacturing has made it the destination for leading global manufacturing of vehicle components, such as electric and self-driving cars.

-• South Korea: The world leader in semiconductor and display panel making (Samsungs/LGs), dominating high-tech manufacturing again, as shown above.
+South Korea, the world leader in semiconductor and display panel making (Samsungs/LGs), dominating high-tech manufacturing again, as shown above.
 Home's advantageous technology base and permanent innovation effort keep the U.S. strong in EMS, especially with high-tech components.

-• Mexico: Geographical proximity to the U.S. has placed Mexico at the forefront as a recipient of nearshoring strategies due to firms looking to move manufacturing closer to final markets.
+Mexico geographical proximity to the U.S. has placed Mexico at the forefront as a recipient of nearshoring strategies due to firms looking to move manufacturing closer to final markets.
 This phenomenon has caused higher investments in Mexico's EMS industry, thus augmenting its position in the global supply chain of electronics.

-By Service
+Service Insights

 The Electronics Manufacturing Services (EMS) sector possesses the largest market share, owing to its complete offerings of design, assembly, and testing of electronic components.
 EMS vendors cater to various industries with an extensive portfolio of electronic products that contribute to their dominant position in the market.
 With an international presence, they achieve high-efficiency manufacturing and distribution with smooth operations over several geographic areas.
 As the demand for electronics increases, EMS vendors grow their capacities even further, sustaining their position in the leadership rank.

-By Industry
+Industry Insights

 Company Market Share